Executive assistant salary guide: what to pay your executive assistant (in 2022)

-Many HR managers and c-suite executives want to know what constitutes the typical executive assistant salary.
-Of course, it depends on the level of professionalism, support and experience.
-As with all positions, the greater the experience and skills, the greater the executive assistant salary.
-Naturally, a high-performing business partner executive assistant can secure a higher salary than someone in an office administration role.
+As a busy HR manager or C-suite executive, looking for a top-quality executive assistant, you want to know what constitutes the typical executive assistant salary.
+Of course, this depends on the level of professionalism, support and experience your role needs.
+As with all positions, the greater the experience and skills required, the greater the executive assistant salary you’ll need to consider offering.
+Naturally, a high-performing business partner executive assistant should secure a higher salary than someone in a more transactional role.

-Today, I’m going to share the latest executive assistant salary expectations for 2022.
-So if you are curious about what executive assistants earn, read on.
+Today, I’m going to share the latest executive assistant salary expectations for 2024.
+So, if you need to know the right salary package to offer a new team member, or to help you retain your current one, read on.

 A transactional executive assistant provides administrative support and clerical assistance to the senior management of a company.
 Common tasks in the position description include: